MIC Tanzania Limited: Re-branding to Yas

+The re-branding also includes the company's mobile financial services, with Tigo Pesa now operating under the name Mixx by Yas.

 Initial public offering

-In December 2016, in accordance to the government law, tiGO Tanzania applied to list the company on the Dar es Salaam Stock Exchange, but as of April 9 2019 it was yet to go public.
+In December 2016, in accordance to the government law, tiGO Tanzania applied to list the company on the Dar es Salaam Stock Exchange, but as of April 9, 2019 it was yet to go public.

 Mobile Services

 Mobile money

-Tigo like all telecommunication brands in Tanzania operates Mobile money services.
-Currently tigo operates the second largest network and subscriber base for mobile money services in Tanzania.
-In 2014, the company became the first company in the world to share its profit with its subscribes through mobile money.
+Yas like all telecommunication brands in Tanzania operates Mobile money services.
+Currently, Yas operates the second largest network and subscriber base for mobile money services in Tanzania.
+In 2014, the company became the first company in the world to share its profit with its subscribers through mobile money.
 The company issues quarterly dividends to customers based on their daily balance in their Mobile wallet.

-Tigo Pesa also became, in 2014, the first in Africa to provide a fully inter operable mobile money service network; that allowed its customers to trade money between Vodacom, Airtel and Zantel.
+Tigo Pesa (currently Mixx by Yas) became the first in Africa to provide a fully interoperable mobile money service network in 2014; that allowed its customers to trade money between Vodacom, Airtel and Zantel.
 The service also extended to Tigo in Rwanda and the company was the pioneer in East Africa's first cross-border money transfer mobile wallet product.
 The gateway allowed customers in Rwanda and Tanzania to send money to tiGO customers in the respective countries.

 4G LTE

-In December 2015, Tigo Tanzania launched 4G LTE services in Dar es Salaam.
+In December 2015, Yas Tanzania launched 4G LTE services in Dar es Salaam.
 The company was the first in the country to bring 4G and 3G speeds to its customers and possibly one of the first companies in Africa to provide LTE services.

 Statistics

-The Table below shows the number of subscribers tiGO has in December of the year based on figures by Tanzania Communication Regulatory Authority.
+The Table below shows the number of subscribers tiGO had in December of the year based on figures by Tanzania Communication Regulatory Authority.